jaateixeira/nameit/The NameIt standard for naming journal articles in pdf file.md

 ## Publication

-* Usually they are not so long as titles, but some publishers often abreviate them.
+* Usually they are not so long as titles, but some publishers often abreviate them (Advances in Behavioral Biology 	becomes Adv.
+Behav.
+Biol.).
+The NameIt standard **avoids journal name abreviations** as different organization rename them in different ways.

 ## Publisher